 - Wood Rot Series: How Dry Is Your Home?

 - Repair Rotted Window Sill & Estimating Repair Costs

 - Water & Wood Rot Repairs – Windows

 - Water & Wood Rot Repairs – Roof

 Driftwood is beautiful to look at but often it's soft and falls apart easily due to its exposure to water.
-One of the most common wood rot problems faced by homeowners is found at the front door.
-The door threshold, the kick plate below the door and the door jambs wrapping an exterior door.
-That's …
+Closer to home, one of the most common wood rot problems faced by homeowners is found at the front door.
+The door threshold, the kick plate below the door and the door jambs wrapping an …